 Another approach would be to use Google Analytics to analyze your existing funnel so you can identify the page where you have the highest exit rate.
-Once you’ve identified the culprit, you should set up a Snapshot and User Recordings on that page.
+Once you’ve identified the culprit, you should set up User Recordings on that page.

 Once enough visitor data has been collected, you’ll be able to watch recordings of the page to see which elements motivate users to convert, and to see exactly what barriers are causing people to abandon your page.

 With this information at hand, you’ll be in a great position to optimize the page with data-driven insights!
 This process can then be repeated for the second “leakiest” part of the funnel, and so on.